brendlin/higgsPt/MG_athena/README.md

 | `source run_makeGridpack_Pythia8.sh` | mc.aMCPy8EG_ppToHj_SMEFTatNLO_GridPack.py | Make gridpack (with Pythia8) |
 | `source run_generateFromGridpack_Pythia8.sh` | &nbsp;&nbsp;&nbsp;"&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;" | Run from gridpack generated from above |

+Currently the best available option is the two-step option: make a gridpack, and then generate events from it.